What to Do in Nelson City

 10. Do the Cable Bay Walkway

-If you’re willing to venture a little out of the city (about 11 minutes drive), there is a spectacular walk to be experienced between Glenduan and Cable Bay.
+If you’re willing to venture a little out of the city (about 11 minutes drive), there is a spectacular walk to be experienced between Glenduan and Cable Bay in the heart of the Nelson region.
 The walk takes about 3h30min one way, or you can return the same way for a full-day adventure.
 Alternatively, cut the walk short by starting from Cable Bay and just getting some awesome views from the first hill (1hour return) or get to the edge of some wonderful forest (2 hours return).
 Enjoy awesome coastal views along the way as you walk high over farmland looking across the coast.
 What’s more, if you have your own snorkelling gear, we recommend snorkelling at Ataata Point, which is part of the Horoirangi Marine Reserve.
 Be aware that the Cable Bay Walkway is usually close for lambing season (1 August – 10 October).

 Location: You can start the walk from either Cable Bay, 21km out of Nelson on State Highway 6, or Glenduan Bay, 12km out of Nelson on State Highway 6.